CertiGraph/CertiGraph/CertiGC/papers/codex-experience-report/appel-comments-summary.md

 introduced the VST-facing reset-preservation lemma shape under the accepted invariant, while the author reviewed its semantic role and later directed the core-and-wrapper factoring.

+Current code note: the preservation lemma now advances the indexed invariant from the current collection index to the next one after resetting the collected remembered-set component.

 ### C24.
 DONE.
 Page 4, highlight